MicroEJ/docs/overview.rst

 -  Download and install a MicroEJ Platform

--  Build and run your first application on simulator
+-  Build and run your first application on Simulator

 -  Build and run your first application on target hardware